Tasneem16/COSC4351_Project_Group34/README.md

 This is Group 34: Dillon Zachariah, Satya Sai Sribhashyam, Tasneem Patel

 Description:
-  This is a tabel reservation application for a restaurat chain.
+  This is a table reservation application for a restaurat chain.

 Details:
   Two categories of users / customers: guest user or registered user